AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 title: Using Notes
 ---

+This explainer will go through some more details of components that make up Notes, expanding upon what has been covered [here](../../../../learn/concepts/storage/notes).

-Some optionally background resources on notes can be seen here:
+Some optional background resources on notes can be seen here:
 - [High level network architecture](../../../../learn/about_aztec/technical_overview#high-level-network-architecture), specifically the Private Execution Environment
 - [Transaction lifecycle (simple diagram)](../../../../learn/concepts/transactions#simple-example-of-the-private-transaction-lifecycle)
 - [Public and Private state](../../../../learn/concepts/hybrid_state/main)